Enlargement of NATO: Visegrád Group

 Václav Havel, József Antall, and Lech Wałęsa signed the treaty establishing the Visegrád Group in February 1991.

 In February 1991, Poland, Hungary, and Czechoslovakia formed the Visegrád Group to push for European integration under the European Union and NATO, as well as to conduct military reforms in line with NATO standards.
 Internal NATO reaction to these former Warsaw Pact countries was initially negative, but by the 1991 Rome summit in November, members agreed to a series of goals that could lead to accession, such as market and democratic liberalization, and that NATO should be a partner in these efforts.
 Debate within the American government as to whether enlargement of NATO was feasible or desirable began during the George H.W.
 Bush administration.
 By mid-1992, a consensus emerged within the administration that NATO enlargement was a wise realpolitik measure to strengthen Euro-American hegemony.
 In the absence of NATO enlargement, Bush administration officials worried that the European Union might fill the security vacuum in Central Europe, and thus challenge American post-Cold War influence.
 There was further debate during the presidency of Bill Clinton between a rapid offer of full membership to several select countries versus a slower, more limited membership to a wide range of states over a longer time span.
+The Partnership for Peace has been described as a compromise between rapid and gradual NATO enlargement proposed at the time.
+The program, provided a structure for NATO to expand military and political cooperation with former Warsaw Pact member states, including Russia, while postponing immediate decisions on formal membership for any state.
 Victory by the Republican Party, which advocated for aggressive expansion, in the 1994 US congressional election helped sway US policy in favor of wider full-membership enlargement, which the US ultimately pursued in the following years.
 In 1996, Clinton called for former Warsaw Pact countries and post-Soviet republics to join NATO, and made NATO enlargement a part of his foreign policy.

 In December 1997, Russian President Boris Yeltsin described the eastern enlargement of NATO as a threat to Russia.